jdittrich/userNeedResearchBook/text/allURBook.md

 I may have something like a written line *»Big changes«* on in my Notes.
-I remember that it was about the participant thinking that her colleagues make bigger changes between to two versions of their designs than she - which is how I wrote it down.
+I remember that it was about the participant thinking that her colleagues make bigger changes between to two versions of their designs than she.
+I added this information to the notes.

 </div>

-Similarly, if my writing is rather messy I rewrite some words to ensure that I can still read what I wrote in a week or two.
+Similarly, if my writing is rather messy I rewrite some words to ensure that I can still read what I wrote.

 I write and draw my supplements in another color.
 When I wrote my notes during the interview with a blue pen I use black for the supplements or